uraiblakhani2/unix_project/Install.md

 # Step 3: Securing the VPS:

-- Now that your VPS has been created it is time to secure it to protect it from hackers.
+- Now that your VPS has been created it is time to secure it to protect it from hackers by changing few things
+- First we should change the default port for ssh.
+Enter the command below and change the port from 22 to something else:

+`sudo nano /etc/ssh/sshd_config`

+- We should also disable server access via the root user, to do so type the command below and where it says PermitRootLogin change it to no

+`sudo nano /etc/ssh/sshd_config`

+`sudo systemctl restart sshd`

+- Next step is to generate SSH keys to login to the VPS using them

-  # Generating SSH keys
+#Step 3.2 Generating SSH keys

 - We will now generate SSH keys.
 First go to https://www.putty.org/ and install it on your pc